trevorhalvorson/BikeShop/README.md

 ## Importing the ZIP file into Android Studio
- - Download the ZIP file from the page unzip it
+ - Download the [ZIP file](https://github.com/trevorhalvorson/BikeShop/archive/master.zip) from this page
  - The project will be downloaded into a folder named `BikeShop-master`
+ - Unzip the project folder and remember the location
  - In Android Studio go to File -> New -> Import Project
  - Open the `BikeShop-master` project folder and import the `build.gradle` file